Lanigithub/OOP_C-_JAVA_APEX_PYTHON/README.md

 ### 4. What are the 4 main principles of OOP: Data abstraction, Inheritance, Encapsulation and Polymorphism
  *  #### Data Abstraction: Data abstraction is a mechanism of retrieving the essentials details without dealing with background details.
   ( https://www.salesforcetutorial.com/data-abstraction/)--Check out some " What is..." in the salesforce tutorials
  *  #### Inheritance: Inheritance is the procedure in which one class inherits the attributes and methods of another class.
-The class whose properties and methods are      inherited is known as Parent class.
-And the class that inherits the properties from the parent class is the Child class.
+    In C#: Derived Class (child) - the class that inherits from another class Base Class (parent) - the class being inherited from **To inherit from a class, use the : symbol.**
  *  #### Encapsulation: a way to ensure security.
-Basically, it hides the data from the access of outsiders.
- *  #### in C#, The meaning of Encapsulation, is to make sure that "sensitive" data is hidden from users.
+Basically, it hides the data from the access of outsiders. in C#, The meaning of Encapsulation, is to make sure that "sensitive" data is hidden from users.
 To achieve this, you must declare fields/variables as private
    #### provide public get and set methods, through properties, to access and update the value of a private field
    (https://www.w3schools.com/cs/cs_properties.php )
  #### Example from C#: